 If you have composite (yellow-white-red) cables for your console, please verify that your TV or display device works properly using those first.
 Very few TVs have compatibility issues with composite, so this is a very reliable test to see if your console equipment is working properly."Nope!
 Doesn't work with composite."

 Try cleaning your game cartridge and cartridge slot first.
-Also, try a different power adapter if you have one or can borrow one from a friend.
+Also, try a different AC power adapter if you have one or can borrow one from a friend.
 If you still have issues, try bringing your console and games to a videogame repair shop.
 Most local game shops will help you verify that your console and/or cartridges are functioning properly and if they require repair."Works fine on composite.
 What's the deal?"

 Connectivity and Setup Issues"The picture is all blue and the right speaker on my TV (or sound system) is buzzing really bad!"

 The cables are not connected properly.
 There are two red RCA connectors at the end of our cables.
 One is for video (Pr) and one is for audio (right channel).
 You can differentiate between the two by finding the small black clip that is pairing the white and red audio cables together.
 The remaining red connector not bound to this clip is the video one.
 Make sure these are connected to the correct spots on your TV and/or other equipment.

 Video Issues"The picture is too bright (or too dark)."

 Noise Issues"I get wavy lines and sparkles on the screen when hooking up your cables!"

 Poorly built 3rd party AC adapters provide noisy and unsafe power for your console which greatly affect the video quality.
 Specifically stay away from the multi-console 3-in-1 adapters such as this, that, and the other.
 Try using an official SEGA or Nintendo adapter instead."I don't have an official SEGA or Nintendo adapter.
 The ones on eBay are too expensive!"

 We recommend a decent, affordable alternative on our Third Party Products page."I don't believe you!
 My 3-in-1 power supply works fine when using composite."

 The video signals used for YPbPr component video occupy different and more frequencies than composite does.
 A lot of the inherent filtering used in processing composite video (which also reduces the image quality) has the side effect of hiding certain types of noise occupying those frequencies."I have a good power supply, but it's still noisy."

 Certain revisions of consoles are just inherently noisy and there's nothing we can do about that.
 We guarantee that our cables don't add any noise that isn't already there.
 In fact, we included power filtering in our cable circuitry to do our best to reduce the effect of noisy power.
 For SNES in particular, we have discovered the following internal revisions to be noisy: SNS-CPU-RGB-01, SNS-CPU-RGB-02, and SNS-CPU-APU-01 (confirmed on Assembler Games forum).
 Certain Genesis consoles can also have noise problems, but are less apparent and harder to notice.
 They usually manifest themselves as a faint vertical scrolling pattern in dark areas of the screen.